pradeepgangwar/Ember-Graphql-QuickStart/README.md

-# ember-graphql-quickstart
+# Ember-GraphQL-Quickstart

 This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This application uses GraphQL.
+It uses [Hasura GraphQL Engine](https://github.com/hasura/graphql-engine) for graphql server and [Ember Apollo Client](https://github.com/bgentry/ember-apollo-client).
+It uses

 ## Prerequisites